 - Inspire avoidance of future negative behaviors and outcomes in the lives of participating youth

-Libraries selected to participate in the Great Stories Club series receive copies of three theme-related books to use in reading and discussion groups of 6 to 10 people; in-person and online training on humanities content and strategies for leading book clubs with at-risk youth; and a variety of programming and promotional support materials.
+Libraries selected to participate in the Great Stories Club series receive copies of theme-related books to use in reading and discussion groups of 8 to 10 teens; in-person and online training on humanities content; dialogue facilitation training; and a variety of programming and promotional support materials.

 “Last year, we were a first-time recipient (of a Great Stories Club grant).
 The transformation in our outreach to incarcerated teens has been astounding — from their overall participation to our relationships with the facility as a whole.
 We are providing better services and outreach to this at-risk population, serving some after they are released from custody and seek the library for help.
 Several teens remarked that they had never owned books before, and to give them books was a great job for us.” — Huntsville (Ala.)
 Public Library, working with Neaves-Davis Center for Children